 The mission of the Northwood libraries is "to enhance the learning environment by supporting instructional services, promoting information literacy, and developing leaders who are independent, life-long learners."
 Each of the Northwood University campuses has its own library.
 Online library services across the Northwood system provide access to thousands of full text magazines, newspapers, journals, and specialized business information sources.
 Whether on campus or off campus, students can access resources 24 hours a day, seven days a week, through the library web pages via the Blackboard Course Management system.
-Assistance in using the collections and services is readily available at library reference desks and through "Ask a Librarian" and course-specific resource guides on the library web pages.
-The Valcat Catalog searches for books within the 3 campuses' library collection.
+Assistance in using the collections and services is readily available at library reference desks through "Ask a Librarian" and course-specific resource guides on the library web pages.
+The ValCat library catalog provides access across the collections of each Northwood location.